aldouus/fly-mc/readme.md

 ## Overview

-This project lets you run a basic configurable PaperMC Minecraft server on Fly.io, with automated backups to Cloudflare R2, auto shutdown, and (almost) full configuration via environment variables.
+This project lets you run a basic configurable PaperMC Minecraft server on Fly.io, with automated backups to Cloudflare R2, auto shutdown, Geyser for cross-play between Java and Bedrock editions, and (almost) full configuration via environment variables.

 Current configured version: 1.21.7, build 16.